thirtythreeforty/neolink/README.md

 ### RTSP

-To use neolinks you need a config file.
+To use `neolink` you need a config file.

 There's a more complete example [here](https://github.com/QuantumEntangledAndy/neolink/blob/master/sample_config.toml), but the following should work as a minimal example.